 We talk to ecommerce retailers of all shapes and sizes – from multi-million dollar divisions of the world’s best-known brands, to mid-size online niche businesses, to start-up companies shipping packages out of their garages.
 Despite their differences, many of the questions they ask us when considering an outsourced fulfillment partnership are the same.
 One we always hear?
 “What do you know about FBA (Fulfillment By Amazon)?
 How are you different?
 Should I use them?”

-There are a lot of benefits to this program: selling on the largest online marketplace, access to great shipping rates and distribution channels, and outsourcing to an expert, to name a few.
-However, when we take a closer look into how FBA actually works, we see a whole lot of issues that we think should be deal-breakers for retailers who are looking for long-term ecommerce success.
+This program has many benefits: selling on the largest online marketplace, access to great shipping rates and distribution channels, and outsourcing to an expert, to name a few.
+However, when we take a closer look into how FBA actually works, we see a lot of issues that we think should be deal-breakers for retailers looking for long-term ecommerce success.

 2) You don’t get to brand.
 ANYTHING.
 Custom packaging?
 No. Package inserts?
-Absolutely not.
-Amazon’s seller agreement states that any unapproved ‘contact’ with their customer can cause you to be removed from the site as a seller.
+No. Amazon’s seller agreement states that any unapproved contact with their customer can cause you to be removed from the site as a seller.
 Yes, that’s right, these incredible people buying your products and loving your stuff are considered AMAZON’S customers, not yours.
 You’ll get a plain brown box, standard plastic packing materials, and a generic packing slip for every order – and nothing else.